AutoDetect: Towards a Unified Framework for Automated Weakness Detection in Large Language Models: Experiments

 \subsection{Comparison with Baselines}

-\vpara{Baselines} Self-Instruct \cite{wang2023self} is a widely-used method for data augmentation; OPRO \cite{yang2023large} applies iterative search optimization with LLMs; PAIR \cite{chao2023jailbreaking} is a popular method in the safety field for automatic jailbreak attacks and we transfer it to our tasks.
+\paragraph{Baselines} Self-Instruct \cite{wang2023self} is a widely-used method for data augmentation; OPRO \cite{yang2023large} applies iterative search optimization with LLMs; PAIR \cite{chao2023jailbreaking} is a popular method in the safety field for automatic jailbreak attacks and we transfer it to our tasks.
+We implement these baselines with their standard settings and maintain the same setting of training as \model to ensure a fair comparison.

-\vpara{Results} As shown in Table \ref{tab:baseline} and Appendix \ref{appendix: cat_classification}, when compared to baselines, \model demonstrates superior performance in both identification success rate and diversity.
+\paragraph{Results} As shown in Table \ref{tab:baseline} and Appendix \ref{appendix: cat_classification}, when compared to baselines, \model demonstrates superior performance in both identification success rate and diversity.
 Self-Instruct exhibits a low ISR and limited diversity.
 Meanwhile, OPRO and PAIR focus on exploiting specific weaknesses repeatedly, resulting in unbalanced problem distributions.
 While they can achieve high ISRs, they fail to provide a meaningful assessment across varied categories, limiting the utility for comprehensive weakness detection.
 In addition, PAIR is three times more costly than the other methods.
 Moreover, considering the improvements, \model outperforms others significantly, indicating that \model can comprehensively discover various weaknesses and provide more guidance in model enhancement.